Lynn Dickey: Personal life

+After retiring from football, Dickey relocated to the greater Kansas City area where he opened a football-themed restaurant which was unsuccessful.

 Honors

 In 1996, when the Big Eight expanded to the Big 12 Conference, the Associated Press named Dickey as the All-Time Big Eight Quarterback.
-Kansas State University has retired the No. 11 to jointly honor Dickey and his successor at KSU, Steve Grogan.
+Kansas State University has retired the No. 11 to jointly honor Dickey and his successor at Kansas St., Steve Grogan.
 It is the only number retired by Kansas State's football program.

-Dickey is a member of the Green Bay Packers Hall of Fame and the Kansas Sports Hall of Fame.
+Dickey is a member of the Green Bay Packers Hall of Fame, Kansas Sports Hall of Fame, and Kansas State Hall of Fame.